soph-g/daily-diary-project/README.md

 ```
 As a user
+So that I can browse my previous entries
+I want to see a list of Diary Entry Titles

+As a user
 So that I can keep a daily diary
 I want to be able to add a new Diary Entry